blue-forest/kiwi-bundle-react/demo/README.md

 ## [./src/index.ts](./src/index.ts)
-Once a Page created, we will need to add it for rendering in this file
+Once a Page is created, you will need to add it for rendering in this file

 ## [./index.js](./index.js)